barbaracalderon/tkinter-pomodoro-app/README.md

+_This README.md file is in English and Portuguese. // Esse arquivo README.md está em Inglês e Português._

 # EN: tkinter-pomodoro-app

-_This README.md file is in English and Portuguese. // Esse arquivo README.md está em Inglês e Português._
+⚠️ _This was done as I followed up Angela Yu's Python Bootcamp.
+I changed what was seen in the tutorial in order to add new features and layout, to deepen my knowledge.
+You can find the course [on Udemy here](https://www.udemy.com/course/100-days-of-code/)._ ⚠️

 ![image of the tkinter app I created based on Angela Yu's python course](BC_tkinter_pomodoro.png)